AshleyBrooks213/strain-suggestor/README.md

 # Unit 3 Build Week Project: Strain-Suggestor

 The purpose of this project is to deploy an app on Heroku and have a model that returns the top predicted strain of marijuana based on a user's input.
-Our model will return the top 5 predictions for suggest strains based on user's input of desired effects and flavors.
+Our model will return the top 5 predictions for suggested strains based on user's input of desired effects and flavors.

 You can find the finished product here: https://strain-suggestor.herokuapp.com/

-You can find the completed models and vectorized files in the directory included or in the github repo here: https://github.com/micahks/Med-Cabinet/tree/master/Med%20Cabinet
+You can find the completed models and vectorized files in the directory or in the github repo here: https://github.com/micahks/Med-Cabinet/tree/master/Med%20Cabinet